saltycrane/session-timeout-example/README.md

  - If the user does nothing for 10 minutes, the user is logged out and displayed a message that the session timed out.

+The code:

+The meat of the code is in [`static/session-monitor.js`](https://github.com/saltycrane/session-timeout-example/blob/master/static/session-monitor.js)

 Usage:

  - Set up and run the server